ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 ### The relevance to stock markets
 61.8%, 38.2% and 23.6% are often the percentage of retracements after an uptick.
-This analysis can be applied when there is a noticable uptick or downtick in the market.
+This analysis can be applied when there is a noticeable uptick or downtick in the market.
 Every trend usually retraces back before jumping again.

-This retracement level forecast is a technique using which one can identify upto which level retracement happens.
+This retracement level forecast is a technique using which one can identify up to which level retracement happens.
 These retracements are good opportunities to enter  new positions in directions of the trend and position themselves for trade.

 For example, if a stock jumps, it may first retrace to 23.6% level, but if it further corrects, it may go to 38.2% and 61.8% levels.